Local-first privacy workflow

 Frequently Asked Questions

-The most common questions about local redaction and privacy-first sharing.
+The most common questions about text anonymization, local redaction, and privacy-first sharing.

-A local PII redaction tool detects and replaces sensitive information directly in your browser so the raw text does not need to be sent to a server.
+A PII scrubber detects and replaces sensitive information such as emails, phone numbers, SSNs, cards, URLs, API keys, and IP addresses.
+This tool runs locally in your browser so raw text does not need to be sent to a server.

 Why are stable placeholders better than simple masking?